Savage Land: Savage Land races

 There are many types of races in the Savage Land and Pangea.
 The Nuwali transported primitive man now known as the Man-Apes, which unlike the rest of the world thrived until the 21st century.
 The next arrivals were the Ancient Atlanteans who added the region as part of their empire.
 They used the Nuwali technology to mutate the Man-Apes into various Beast-Men to perform certain tasks.
 These slaves rebelled after the great Cataclysm and made Pangea their home.
 Many Atlanteans remained and their descendants became the various human tribes, with some clinging to the old ways and technology but most forget and resort to more primitive hunter-gatherer societies.

+It was mentioned in Torran's narration that there are at least 1,000 races living in the Savage Land.

 Since then, the different races of the Savage Land have been sorted between the human tribes, the early hominids, the Beast-Men, and the miscellaneous.
-Other species include skunk-like creatures.

-Among the Savage Land races are: